 Be careful when swimming

 Phu Quoc beach is quite peaceful and calm.
 However, in the rainy season, the sea is no longer quiet with many strong waves.
-Some days when Phu Quoc are affected by storms, there are often waves.
+Some days when Phu Quoc is affected by storms, there are often waves.
 Visitors should avoid swimming or diving in the sea to assure their safety.